sudhanshusinghaiml/DSBA-AIML-LLM-Projects/LargeLanguageModel-Projects/README.md

 # Large Language Models - Projects

-Projects completed as a part of Great Learning's PGP - Artificial Intelligence and Machine Learning.
+Projects completed as a part of Great Learning's GenAI - Artificial Intelligence and Machine Learning.

 ## Installation
 ```